Avoiding Common Issues

 With a Will or Trust, you get to make the rules.
 For example, we can allow your spouse to inherit from you in full or allow your spouse to have full control over all your property but have to turn it over to your children when he or she passes away.
 You have to rights to leave certain property to your spouse and certain to your children.
 You can leave only the earnings of your investment portfolio to your spouse but preserve the principal balance for your children.

 But most importantly, with a Last Will and Testament or Probate Avoidance Trust, you can avoid many of the common sources for succession litigation and personal disputes between your loved ones.

 Contact Us For A Free Initial Consultation

 Field Law is based in Baton Rouge, but we serve clients throughout Louisiana.
 We are also pleased to work with clients outside the state on matters related to Louisiana estate law.
-To arrange a free consultation, call us at 225-341-8221, or send us an email.
+To arrange a free consultation, call us at 225-341-8221, or get started.